awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-command.md

 \(Optional\) The credential's profile name\.
 If you omit this argument, the command runs with your default credentials\.
 For more information about how the AWS CLI determines default credentials, see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 **`--region`**
- \(Optional\) The AWS OpsWorks Stacks service endpoint's region\.
-Do not set `--region` to the stack's region\.
-AWS OpsWorks Stacks automatically determines the stack's region from the stack ID\.
+ \(Optional\) The AWS OpsWorks Stacks service endpoint's Region\.
+Do not set `--region` to the stack's Region\.
+AWS OpsWorks Stacks automatically determines the stack's Region from the stack ID\.
-If your default region is already set, you can omit this argument\.
-For more information about how to specify a default region, see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.
+If your default Region is already set, you can omit this argument\.
+For more information about how to specify a default Region, see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 Use the following arguments for both Amazon EC2 and on\-premises instances\.